joe307bad/points/Native.Points/README.md

     - https://github.com/react-navigation/react-navigation/blob/5e075e1c31d5e6192f2532a815b1737fa27ed65b/src/createNavigationContainer.js#L154
 - [ ] Why does upload endpoint return empty object when no uploads are present
 - [ ] If use is booted back to login screen, return them to previous screen once they log back in
-- [ ] Flow to approve users instead of automatially granting access
+- [ ] Flow to approve users instead of automatically granting access
 - [ ] Manage Categories
 - [ ] Manage Achievements
 - [ ] Approve all functionality